Insights into the structure and kinematics of a Milky Way-like galaxy: Correlation between kinematics and large-scale structures

-In contrast, this behaviour is reversed in \textit{Section 2}, where the arm breaks apart.
+The results are presented in Figure~\ref{fig:arm_evolution_along_ridge}, where each column corresponds to a different snapshot (separated by 5\,Myr), while the four rows colour-code the ridge points by $\Delta V_{\rm R}$, $\Delta(-V_{\phi})$, $\nabla\cdot\mathbf{V}$, and $f_{\rm dense}$, respectively.
+Throughout this section we refer to two fixed ridge intervals (shaded in grey in Fig.~\ref{fig:arm_evolution_along_ridge}): a growing segment ({\it Section~1}) at $s\simeq$ $1.2$--$1.8$ kpc and a dispersing segment ({\it Section\,2}) starting at $s\sim$ $3.1$ kpc.

+Focusing first on the growing segment, Fig.~\ref{fig:arm_evolution_along_ridge} shows that {\it Section\,1} initially appears comparatively low-density and only weakly convergent, as indicated by small negative values of $\nabla\cdot\mathbf{V}$ (third row), and that as time progresses it becomes more convergent and densities increase considerably.
+The kinematic evolution is consistent with this build-up, as this particular section exhibits lower $\Delta(-V_{\phi})$ values (second row) than the surrounding areas, indicating that gas is slowing down in its rotation and therefore contributing to the gathering of material.

+This section also exhibits a very mild change of radial velocities (first row) along it, but given that the arm segment is nearly perpendicular to the radial direction, it suggests that this segment has a coherent ``bulk motion'', with these radial velocity gradients only mildly reshaping the structure over time.
+Over the 20\,Myr shown, the typical $\Delta V_{\rm R}$ values within {\it Section\,1} shift from predominantly positive (outwards) at early times to predominantly negative (inwards) at late times, illustrating that the local flow field evolves rapidly even as the ridge grows in density.
+This behaviour is consistent with Fig.~\ref{fig:arm_times}, where {\it Section\,1} ($x\simeq [-3.3,-0.5]$\,kpc and $y\simeq [5.4,5.8]$\,kpc) lies close to an interface between outward and inward motions, i.e. a convergence zone in the 2D field.
+Finally, $f_{\rm dense}$ (fourth row) increases within the same $s$-interval as $\rho$ rises, indicating that growth of the ridge is accompanied by an increasing fraction of gas above the star-forming density threshold.

+In contrast, the dispersing segment shows the opposite sequence.
 Initially, the gas in this region has a high density peak and shows convergence, but over time it becomes progressively more divergent, eventually leading to the dissolution of the arm.
-This transition is also marked by a positive gradient in radial velocity residuals, as well as an increase of the tangential component, such that it is rotating faster in the leading part of this section, and hence the two ends of this section effectively feel a different ``bulk motion'' which contributes to pulling it apart.
+This transition is also marked by a positive gradient in radial velocity residuals, as well as an increase of the tangential component, such that it is rotating faster in the leading part of this section, and hence the two ends of this section effectively feel a different `bulk motion' that contributes to pulling it apart.
 This process is accompanied by a redistribution of mass, as the volume density progressively decreases.
-Figure~\ref{fig:arm_times}, on the bottom row, shows a more interesting perspective on this evolution: on the right-hand end of the arm ridge, the gas was initially converging (in pink) but then a green (diverging) valley appears and progressively splits the ridge into two fronts (one moving radially inwards, and another outwards).
+Consistently, $f_{\rm dense}$ decreases as the ridge disperses.
+The 2D perspective shown in Fig.~\ref{fig:arm_times} supports this interpretation.
+At the location corresponding to {\it Section\,2} ($x\simeq [-1.6,0.1]$\,kpc), the converging region present at early times is progressively replaced by a diverging `valley' that splits the ridge into two fronts that subsequently move radially in opposite directions.